drhsqlite/fossil-mirror/www/caps/admin-v-setup.md

 ## <a name="clones"></a>Clones and Backups

-Keep in mind that Fossil is a *distributed* version control system, which means that a user known to Fossil might have Setup capability on one repository but be a mere "user" on one of its clones.
-The most common case is that when you clone a repository, even anonymously, you gain Setup power over the local clone.
+Fossil is a *distributed* version control system, which has direct effects on the “Setup user” concept in the face of clones.
+When you clone a repository, your local user becomes a Setup user on the local clone even if you are not one on the remote repository.
+This may be surprising to you, but it should also be sensible once you realize that your operating system will generally give you full control over the local repository file.
+What use trying to apply remote restrictions on the local file, then?

 The distinctions above therefore are intransitive: they apply only within a single repository instance.

-The exception to this is when the clone is done as a Setup user, since this also copies the `user` table on the initial clone.
-A user with Setup capability can subsequently say [`fossil conf pull all`][fcp] to update that table and everything else not normally synchronized between Fossil repositories.
-In this way, a Setup user can create multiple interchangeable clones.
-This is useful not only to guard against rogue Admin-only users, it is a useful element of a load balancing and failover system.
+Fossil behaves differently when you do a clone as a user with Setup capability on the remote repository, which primarily has effects on the fidelity of clone-as-backup, which we cover [elsewhere](../backup.md).
+We strongly encourage you to read that document if you expect to use a clone as a complete replacement for the remote repository.

 ## <a name="apsu"></a>The All-Powerful Setup User